Asma Ahmed In Fume Hood

 Why did we fund this project?

-- Professor Jayne Tierney and her team planned to carry out in-depth analysis of the results of multiple trials at the same time, including collecting individual patient data on the men taking part in the trials and the characteristics of their cancers.
+• Professor Jayne Tierney and her team planned to carry out in-depth analysis of the results of multiple trials at the same time, including collecting individual patient data on the men taking part in the trials.
 This would allow them to quickly identify the most effective treatments, and find out which treatments are most likely to benefit which men.

 What did the team do?

-- Anonymous patient data from these trials were collected to find out which men benefited the most from each treatment.
+• Results from these trials were reviewed to find out if some men benefited more than others from each treatment.

-- The team also investigated whether any early measures, available before the end of a clinical trial, could predict whether a treatment would help men live longer.
+• The team also investigated whether earlier measures of a treatment's effectiveness could be used to predict whether it would help men live longer.

 What did the team achieve?